peferron/chai-angular/README.md

 };
 ```

-Then you can immediately start using chai-angular assertions in your tests.
+You can then immediately start using chai-angular assertions in your tests.